MoSaleh428/ASCWG/Promotion.md

-  Big credits to My teammate Abanob Medhat who cooperated with me in solving this challenge
+  Big credits to My teammate Abanob Medhat who cooperated with me in solving this challenge.

-  And special thanks to the organizer Mohamed Bahaa who helped us to get through this challenge
+  And special thanks to the organizer Mohamed Bahaa who helped us to get through this challenge.